gass-git/gass-git/README.md

-And that's the way the cookie crumbles..
+And... that's the way the 🍪 crumbles..